The best ways to use Capital One miles (Including a few you might not have considered)

 Capital One miles are valuable because they offer great flexibility and, when you redeem them directly for travel purchases, you’re not subject to blackout dates.
-And miles are easy to redeem.
-Just pay for your travel with the card, then use your miles to erase the whole charge or a partial amount within 90 days of your purchase.
+Miles are easy to redeem.
+Just pay for your travel with a Venture miles earning card, like the Capital One Venture Rewards Credit Card, then use your miles to erase the whole charge or a partial amount within 90 days of your purchase.

 It usually makes the most sense to redeem Capital One miles for travel purchases that can’t be offset by other miles and points, like boutique hotels, inexpensive Uber or taxi rides, or train tickets.
 You can even use Capital One miles to pay for Disney and Universal Studios tickets purchased through Undercover Tourist.

-The newest redemption option is to transfer Capital One miles to airline partners for award flights.
-Because the transfer ratios aren’t great, you’ll have to do the math to see if you’re getting the best value for your miles.
-There are a few sweet spots with programs like Air Canada Aeroplan, Avianca, and Qantas to consider.
+The newest redemption option is to transfer Capital One miles to airline partners for award flights on British Airways and Turkish Airlines — two immensely useful programs.
+Just remember to do the math to see if you’re getting the best value for your miles.
+If you’re getting a value over 1 cent, transfer away!
+There are a few sweet spots with programs like Air Canada Aeroplan, Turkish Airlines, and Avianca.

 What’s your favorite way to redeem Capital One miles?